versluis/P2-Header-Ad/readme.txt

 == Screenshots ==

-1. the Admin Interface let's you paste HTML code quick and easy (under Appearance - P2 Header ad)
 1. see your ad displayed on the P2 front page
+1. the Admin Interface let's you paste HTML code quickly and easily (under Appearance - P2 Header ad)

 == Changelog ==